Fab Insights: A Practical Guide to Impedance Control & High-Speed Routing

 Impedance

-Resistors are not the only electrical part that can create impedance.
+Resistors are not the only electrical parts that can create impedance.
 Capacitors and inductors create an impedance that depends on the geometric shape, the frequency of the signals passing through them, and part specifications.
 Copper traces also create small values of impedance.

 1iurghgjnk484763